The Portrait of Rome’s Decline: Bust of Decius

 The final word in that declaration reveals a further quality in the portrait; much as the Romans perpetuated the fiction that their military dictatorship was a republic and its leader merely a princeps (first citizen), Decius had convinced himself that his fidelity to the Rome of self-constructed tradition would carry society, if not him, through the crisis.
 After his son fell in battle Decius followed, the first emperor to perish in arms against an invader, and the last until 378.
 Abrittus was the military disaster of the century for Rome.

-Michael Keelan has studied Roman coins and their art since age thirteen.
-He works in several fields of classical music, having been a violinist in many orchestras and faculty member at numerous Midwestern institutions.
+Michael Keelan has studied Roman coins and their art since the age of thirteen.
+He works in several fields of classical music, having been a violinist in many orchestras and a faculty member at numerous Midwestern institutions.